-Recently one of my startup business clients asked me, “Does my LLC name have to match my business name or website name?
-Many entrepreneurs are confused about LLC names.
-To help you, I have compiled advice from attorneys and startup experts to answer your LLC name questions.
+People starting an LLC often ask questions such as “Does my LLC name have to match my business name or website name?” or “Do you have to put LLC in your business name.”
+The questions arise because the term, business name, has many meanings.
+To help you, we have compiled advice from attorneys and startup experts to answer your LLC name questions.

-Read on to learn if your LLC name needs to be included in your business name, what are the legal requirements for LLC names, and also if you should add your LLC name to your business cards or website.
+Read on to learn more about when your LLC name needs to be used, when and how to use a trade name, what are the legal requirements for LLC names, and if you should add your LLC name to your business cards or website.

-How to Name Your LLC: Legal Regulations & Rules
+How to Name Your LLC: Legal Regulations and Rules

-- Must include one of these words; Limited Liability Company, LLC or LC, to indicate that your business legal entity is an LLC
+- Must include one of these words – You need to use a designator such as Limited Liability Company, LLC, or LC (allowed designators vary by state) to indicate that your business legal entity is an LLC

-- Cannot match an existing LLC name – Your LLC name must be unique to your company and cannot be the same as one already registered with your State.
+- Cannot match an existing LLC name – Your LLC name can’t be the same as one already registered with your state.

-- Cannot contain words for other business entity types such as DBA, incorporated or corporation – which would be misleading to consumers.
+- Cannot contain words for other business entity types, such as incorporated or corporation – This would be misleading to consumers.

-- Cannot contain words unrelated to your business products or services – such as a bank, medical, or legal – if your company does not provide these services.
-If you are planning to start one of these types of businesses, consider forming a Professional LLC called a PLLC.
+- Cannot contain words unrelated to your business products or services – We mean words such as bank, medical, or legal.
+If your company doesn’t provide these services, you can’t use words reflecting that you do.
+If you’re planning to start one of these types of businesses, consider forming a professional LLC (PLLC) or a professional corporation (PC).

-Wondering if your domain name and business name should match?
+✔ Wondering if your domain name and business name should match?
+Here is our expert advice →

 LLC Name vs Business Name Uses